 Same goes for your TV and other homely possessions.
 If you are borrowing to invest, consider investing in property, the stock market, bonds, gold, or mutual funds.
-As mentioned, borrowing to invest has its risks, so it may be best to ensure you are well informed.
+Borrowing to invest has its risks, so it may be best to ensure you do your research.

 Monzi: the service for you